Mexica Tiahui – What does it mean?

 Mexica Tayekana

-I feel calling it a “corruption” is an inaccurate claim.
-Different Nahuatl regions have their variations of words and grammar so I doubt their regional style would be called a “corruption” of the other community’s grammar style.
-Also, with all respect due to the native Nahuatl speaker’s who graciously share their knowledge doesn’t mean they are exempt from making mistakes or being incomplete in their definitions.
-I have some literature from various Nahuatl teachers which has served me with great information but even they can leave some definitions and their capacities incomplete.
-For one example in some definitions of Teotl some teachers simply defines teotl as “God,” which I feel most will agree leaves out a lot of depth and dynamic.
+I feel calling it “corruption” is an inaccurate claim.
+Different Nahuatl regions have their variations of words and grammar, so I doubt their regional style would be called a “corruption” of the other community’s grammar style.
+Also, with all due respect to the native Nahuatl speakers who graciously share their knowledge, it doesn’t mean they are exempt from making mistakes or being incomplete in their definitions.

 Mexica Tiahui!
 Tiahui Mexica!